Frequently Asked Questions

 Students who have been awarded financial aid at SJSU for the current academic year are eligible to apply for summer aid.
 Students must be enrolled at least half-time: 6 units undergrad/post-baccalaureate/credential; or 4 units graduate.

 Upon registering for summer courses, students must consult with a financial aid representative to determine summer aid eligibility.
 View Summer Financial Aid for additional information

 For eligible students, aid is disbursed after the second week of the summer session.

-Students must be enrolled in 6 units at San Jose State University to count as half-time enrollment.
-Inquire with the Office of the Registrar for information on cross-enrollment requirements.
+Combined units may be considered under cross-enrollment.
+Students must be enrolled in at least 6 units at San Jose State University to be considered for cross-enrollment.
+Approval from the Office of the Registrar is required.
+View Office of the Registrar website for more information on cross-enrollment requirements.

-All fees owed to San Jose State University (i.e., tuition, fees, housing, book charges, short-term loans, etc.) will automatically be deducted from financial aid.
-If the financial aid a student receives is not sufficient to cover the full amount of fees, the remaining balance is the responsibility of the student and must be paid by the scheduled due date.
+Tuition, fees, housing, book charges, short-term loans, etc. will automatically be deducted from financial aid.
+If the financial aid a student receives is not sufficient to cover the full amount of fees due, the remaining balance is the responsibility of the student and must be paid by the posted due date.

 If a financial aid representative determines that you are not eligible for financial aid, you will be responsible for paying your tuition fees by the fee due date or you will be subject to enrollment cancellation.
 You may contact the Bursar's Office for payment arrangements.